 Here are a few examples of the wonderful fundraising efforts of our supporters.

 The fundraising team are on hand to help make your fundraising a success.
 We can provide you with logos, advertising tips and collection tins should you need them.
 More info?
-Call us on +44 (0) 1825 147217.
-Just leave a message and we’ll call you back.
+For more information, contact us

 THE JORDAN TREK